Atishya-jain/Yinsh-AI/notes.md

 1. Atishya says, he has used the constant 5 instead of trail_length
-2. marker trail has to be removed that are non-overlapping so that we can remove max rings
+2. marker trail has to be removed that are non-overlapping so that we can remove max rings (Done)
 3. I have used the assumption that in a row their can't be 2 consecutive trail_lengths i.e in a game of 5 a trail of 10 is not possible.
 This will be violated if input is not consistent with this.
-4. Manage (erase) opponent trails
+4. Manage (erase) opponent trails.
+(Done)

 Structure of the value returned by Ati:-